 Disclosure of Evaluations and Recommendations.
 Not less than five (5) business days prior to a due process hearing, each party must disclose to all other parties all evaluations completed by that date, all recommendations based on those evaluations, as well as all other documents and witnesses, that the offering party intends to introduce or call at the due process hearing.
+In expedited cases involving discipline or ESY, the disclosure requirement is two (2) business days.
 Failure to disclose this information may result in a hearing officer prohibiting the party from introducing the information at the hearing unless the other party consents to its introduction.